unform/unform/.github/CONTRIBUTING.md

 To ensure that a commit is valid, easy to read, and changelog-ready, we have a hook that lints the commit message before allowing a commit to pass.
 This linter verifies the following:

-- The header (first line) is the only mandatory part of the commit message.
+- The header (first line) is the only mandatory part of the commit message;
+- The body and footer are both optional but its use is highly encouraged;
 - The header should contains:
   - A type:
     - Must be lowercase;
     - Must be one of:
-      - **chore**: A change that neither fix a bug or adds a feature;
+      - **chore**: A change that neither fix a bug nor adds a feature;
       - **ci**: A CI change;
       - **docs**: A documentation change or fix;
       - **feat**: A new feature;